 This is an extremely consistent work, and enjoyable to boot, but it does feel like a tease; something of a stopgap.
 That’s not to say it’s throwaway of course, you just get the feeling that something more substantial is around the corner.
 It has a similar vibe to Kendrick Lamar’s untitled unmastered., an album sandwiched between two monumental works.
 FM! feels like the product of Vince pretty much doing whatever he feels like, and that sort of creativity is most welcome.
-Hopefully, the next project is the devastating achievement we’ve all been waiting for.7 10
+Hopefully, the next project is the devastating achievement we’ve all been waiting for.

 FM! sounds like what you’d expect an album called FM! to sound like.
 The songs are short, the beats are consistent, the mix is vibrant, the skits have a radio station theme, and cynicism bubbles throughout.
 It’s quickfire West Coast hip hop.
 I’ve cooled on the album since early listens, but there’s an audacity to the concept that’s hard to ignore. *FM! *really does sound like a cartoonish snippet of overblown California radio, with all the pomp and sunshine and shadow that entails.

-I’ve not been convinced by past Vince Staples releases, but here his caustic demeanour is a fine, often amusing foil to Kenny Beats’ bombastic production.
+I’ve not been convinced by past Vince Staples releases, but here his caustic demeanour is a strong, often amusing foil to Kenny Beats’ bombastic production.
 The tracks ebb into each other seamlessly, to the point where our tradition of choosing favourites misrepresents what the album does.
 FM! flows as a single hip hop onslaught, all tempered by a radio sheen.
 It’s no Songs for the Deaf, but then it’s not meant to be.
 FM! frames itself as disposable, but in doing so also feels oddly precious.
-A one-off.7 10
+A one-off.

 FM! has been a grower for me, which is surprising given its accessibility.
 Whistling by at just 22 minutes, you’ll need a few listens to find more than a patchwork of contemporary hip hop.
-Littered with a healthy portion of features and collaborators (albeit partly made up of thirty-second teasers), the tracklist doesn’t stick to one sound long enough to become tiresome.
+Littered with a healthy portion of features and collaborators (albeit partly made up of 30-second teasers), the tracklist doesn’t stick to one sound long enough to become tiresome.

 Despite opening well, “Don’t Get Chipped” is the first track that catches my attention.
 Combining a fizzy bass and a hooky chorus, it sets the tone for the album with a moody instrumental and sharp lyrics.
 The Earl Sweatshirt interlude is a bittersweet moment, staying for mere seconds and yet making for one of my favourite moments on the album, it leaves me yearning for a full-length version of the track being teased, and it’s clear that all of those emotions are intentionally provoked.